NREL/openfast-turbine-models/IEA-scaled/NREL-2.8-127/WEIS/README.md

   aerostructural optimizations for the blade and tower
 * The resulting openfast model (in the OpenFAST folder) was automatically generated during the controls optimization
+* The optimized pitch controller inputs are omega_pc=0.266, zeta_pc=1.500
+  resulting in a rotor overspeed of 14.1%.

+Scripts:

 * `mpirun_servo_opt.slurm` calls `weis_driver.servo_opt.py`, followed by
   `weis_driver.dlc1p1.py` with the resulting servo-optimized model
 * `weis_driver.servo_opt.py` performs a pitch control optimization based on a